Volunteering in the Community

 Habitat for Humanity is searching for a myriad of volunteers to fill many opportunities they have.
 Their needs consist of: 1) Habitat store – cashier, donation specialist, heavy lifter, furniture assembly specialist, cleaning crew, department head and more…; 2) Office administrative volunteers at the Habitat main offices; 3) Envelope stuffers at the main office; and finally 4) Partner family advocates.
 Each opportunity is in the community and requires transportation and a minimum of two-hours each week.

 Literacy volunteers of Charlottesville/Albemarle

 We are seeking compassionate and enthusiastic volunteers to tutor adults in reading, writing, or speaking English.
 Our students come from a variety of backgrounds, and they are hoping to acquire the skills they need to independently pursue life goals, support their families, and contribute to their communities.
-Help our students achieve their goals and register for our New Tutor Training on Saturday, September 14, 2013, 9:30am - 4:00pm.
+Help our students achieve their goals and register for our New Tutor Training, every other month, 9:30am - 4:00pm.
 No teaching experience is necessary—only a desire to make a difference in someone else’s life.
 Learn more at http://www.literacyforall.org.